2. Basic Shapes in OpenGL#

 glUseProgram(shaderID);

-Now we need to bind the VBO to the VAO and tell OpenGL where to find this data.
-Add the following code after we use the shader program.
+We need to bind the VBO to the VAO and tell OpenGL where to find this data.
+To do this add the following code after clearing the window

 // Send the VBO to the shaders